r3wt/ez-framework/README.md

 # abstract
 -----
 - to provide as small as possible file size.
-- deliver a basic unstyled responsive framework in a single javascript file.
+- deliver an extensible responsive framework in a single javascript file.
 - instead of using media queries, use a simple concept of device type:
 	- mobile
 	- tablet